inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	After working late, a valiant warrior gets lost on his way home.
 Courage is resistance to fear, mastery of fear--not absence of fear.
 Except a creature be part coward it is not a compliment to say it is brave; it is merely a lo misapplication of the word.
-Consider the flea!--incomparably the bravest of all the creatures of God, if ignorance of fear were courage.
+Consir the flea!--incomparably the bravest of all the creatures of God, if ignorance of fear were courage.
-Whether you  asleep or awake he will attack you, caring nothing for the fact that in bulk and strength you  to him as  the massed armies of the earth to a sucking child; he lives both day and night and all days and nights in the very lap of peril and the immediate presence of death, and yet is no more afraid than is the man who walks the streets of a city that was threatened by an earthquake ten centuries before.
-When we speak of Clive, Nelson, and Putnam as men who "didn't know what fear was," we ought always to add the flea--and put him at the head of the procession.
+Whether you  asleep or awake he will attack you, caring nothing for the fact that in bulk and strength you  to him as  the massed armies of the earth to a sucking child; he lives both day and night and all days and nights in the very lap of peril and the immediate presence of ath, and yet is no more afraid than is the man who walks the streets of a city that was threatened by an earthquake ten centuries before.
+When we speak of Clive, Nelson, and Putnam as men who "didn't know what fear was," we ought always to add the flea--and put him at the head of the .
 		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
-I do not find in orthodox Christianity one redeeming feature.
+I do not find in orthodox Christianity one reeming feature.
 - Thomas Jefferson
 It would save me a lot of time if you just gave up and went mad now.
 I will  lie to you.
 The heroic hours of life do not announce their presence by drum and trumpet, challenging us to be true to ourselves by appeals to the martial spirit that keeps the blood at heat.
-Some little, unassuming, unobtrusive choice presents itself before us slyly and craftily, glib and insinuating, in the modest garb of innocence.
+Some little, unassuming, unobtrusive choice presents itself before us slyly and craftily, glib and insinuating, in the most garb of innocence.
 To yield to its blandishments is so easy.
 The wrong, it seems, is venial...
 Then it is that you will be summoned to show the courage of adventurous youth.